slikts/ecmaquery/README.md

 ```

 In other words, it's to make it easier to read and write code dealing with
-things like browser DOM.
+things like the browser DOM.

 #### Why jQuery?

 jQuery is very widely used, so many developers can benefit from familiarity
 with its API, but the library itself is largely focused on fixing cross-browser
-inconsistencies, which makes it less suited for use in certain contexts.
+inconsistencies, which makes it less suited for use in certain contexts,
+like developing browser extensions.

 ecmaQuery can also provide browser behavior normalization to the extent
 that it can be done with polyfills, but it's also smaller and faster,
-and more appropriate for things like browser add-on development, where a
+and more appropriate for contexts where a certain level of support
-certain level of support for modern standards can be relied upon.
+for modern standards can be relied upon.

 ## Standards used